Politics of the United Kingdom: Conservatives (Tories)

-The Conservatives were in government for eighteen years between 1979 and 1997, under the leadership of the first-ever female prime minister, Margaret Thatcher, and former chancellor of the exchequer John Major (1990–97).
-Their landslide defeat at the 1997 general election saw the Conservative Party lose over half their seats gained in 1992, and saw the party re-align with public perceptions of them.
-The Conservatives lost all their seats in both Scotland and Wales, and was their worst defeat since 1906.
+The Conservatives were in government for eighteen years between 1979 and 1997, under the leadership of the first-ever female prime minister, Margaret Thatcher, and former chancellor of the exchequer John Major (1990–97), where they pursued policies of privatisation, anti-trade-unionism, and, for a time, monetarism, now known collectively as Thatcherism.
+The 1997 general election saw the Conservative Party lose over half their seats gained in 1992 and saw them lose all their seats in both Scotland and Wales, and was the worst defeat by a party since 1931.
 In 2008, the Conservative Party formed a pact with the Ulster Unionist Party (UUP) to select joint candidates for European and House of Commons elections; this angered the DUP as by splitting the Unionist vote, republican parties will be elected in some areas.